MASILab/DA_CT_muscle_seg/Readme.md

-**Transferring Inter-modality Information for Thigh CT Slice Muscle group Segmentation with Self Training**
+**Single Slice Thigh CT Muscle Group Segmentation with Domain Adaptation and Self-Training**
 ---
 #### Copyright
 The contents covered by this repository, including code and pretrained models in the docker container, are free for noncommercial usage (CC BY-NC 4.0).
 Please check the LICENSE.md file for more details of the copyright information.